Barebow is a basic bowstyle used at international competition.

 In the first phase, the archer must choose where to place their fingers on the string.
 The further away the target is, the higher up the string the fingers will be placed (close to the arrow); the closer the target is, the lower down the string the fingers will be placed (up to about 20 centimetres below the arrow).
 This is called string-walking, and it allows the archer to aim with the arrow.

-The archer must then raise and draw the bow to their face, often anchoring their middle draw finger in the corner of the mouth so that the string aligns with the eye, and aims with the point of the arrow on the target.
+The archer must then raise the bow and draw the bowstring to their face, often anchoring their middle draw finger in the corner of the mouth so that the string aligns with the eye, and aims with the point of the arrow on the target.

 In the third phase, the archer executes the shot, releasing the arrow and finishing in the follow-through position.